Logical reasoning: Basic concepts

 A variety of basic concepts is used in the study and analysis of logical reasoning.
 Logical reasoning happens by inferring a conclusion from a set of premises.
-Premises and conclusions are normally understood as propositions.
+Premises and conclusions are normally seen as propositions.
 A proposition is a statement that makes a claim about what is the case.
 In this regard, propositions act as truth-bearers: they are either true or false.
 For example, the sentence "The water is boiling." expresses a proposition since it can be true or false.
 The sentences "Is the water boiling?" or "Boil the water!", on the other hand, express no propositions since they are neither true nor false.
 The propositions used as the starting point of logical reasoning are called the premises.
 The proposition inferred from them is called the conclusion.
-For example, in the argument "(1) all puppies are dogs; (2) all dogs are animals; (3) therefore all puppies are animals", the propositions "all puppies are dogs" and "all dogs are animals" act as premises while the proposition "all puppies are animals" is the conclusion.
+For example, in the argument "all puppies are dogs; all dogs are animals; therefore all puppies are animals", the propositions "all puppies are dogs" and "all dogs are animals" act as premises while the proposition "all puppies are animals" is the conclusion.

 A set of premises together with a conclusion is called an argument.
 An inference is the mental process of reasoning that starts from the premises and arrives at the conclusion.
 But the terms "argument" and "inference" are often used interchangeably in logic.
 The purpose of arguments is to convince a person that something is the case by providing reasons for this belief.
 Many arguments in natural language do not explicitly state all the premises.
 Instead, the premises are often implicitly assumed, especially if they seem obvious and belong to common sense.
 Some theorists distinguish between simple and complex arguments.
 A complex argument is made up of many sub-arguments.
 This way, a chain is formed in which the conclusions of earlier arguments act as premises for later arguments.
 Each link in this chain has to be successful for a complex argument to succeed.

 An argument is correct or incorrect depending on whether the premises offer support for the conclusion.
 This is often understood in terms of probability: if the premises of a correct argument are true, it raises the probability that its conclusion is also true.
-Different forms of logical reasoning can be distinguished based on how the premises support the conclusion.
+Forms of logical reasoning can be distinguished based on how the premises support the conclusion.
 Deductive arguments offer the strongest possible support.
 Non-deductive arguments are weaker but are nonetheless correct forms of reasoning.
 The term "proof" is often used for deductive arguments or very strong non-deductive arguments.
-Incorrect arguments offer no or not sufficient support and are called fallacies.
+Incorrect arguments offer no or not sufficient support and are called fallacies, although the use of incorrect arguments does not mean their conclusions are incorrect.